Kärcher Wet and dry vacuum cleaner WD 2 Plus V-12/4/18

 The compact entry-level wet and dry vacuum cleaner WD 2 Plus V-12/4/18 convinces users with a 12 l plastic container, 4 m cable, 1.8 m long suction hose and a blower function.

-The WD 2 Plus V-12/4/18 impresses with its compact design, excellent suction power and energy efficiency – with a rated input power of just 1,000 watts.
-This device achieves top cleaning results whether you are tackling dry, wet, fine or coarse dirt.
-The wet and dry vacuum cleaner comes with a robust 12-litre plastic container, a 4-metre cable and a 1.8-metre suction hose with a straight handle, a clips floor nozzle, foam filter and a fleece filter bag.
+The WD 2 Plus V-12/5/18/C impresses with its compact design, excellent suction power and energy efficiency – with a rated input power of just 1000 W. This device achieves top cleaning results whether you are tackling dry, wet, fine or coarse dirt.
+The wet and dry vacuum cleaner comes with a robust and impact-resistant 12-litre plastic container, a 5-metre cable and a 1.8-metre suction hose with a straight handle, a clips floor nozzle and a fleece filter bag.
+The one-piece cartridge filter makes it possible to vacuum dry and wet dirt without having to change the filter, and can be mounted on the filter basket by turning it clockwise.
 The vacuum cleaner also has a practical blower function that can be used to clean in places where vacuuming is difficult, and more besides.
-The storage surface on top of the device is used for safely storing tools and small parts, such as screws and nails.
-Tubes and floor nozzles can also be packed away quickly and conveniently in the parking position provided on the bumper.
+The storage surface on the device head is used for safely storing tools and small parts.
+The parking position provided on the bumper allows the tubes and floor nozzles to be stored quickly and conveniently.
 In addition, the device boasts space-saving storage, easy accessory storage, the Pull & Push locking system and an ergonomically shaped carrying handle, which makes it comfortable to carry.

 Features and benefits